Murphy Writing of Stockton University and Swansea University Present

 Participants will receive a professional development certificate of

 participation upon request.
-Murphy Writing Seminars, LLC is recognized by the New Jersey
+Stockton University is recognized by the New Jersey

 Department of Education to provide Professional Development credit hours,